GoogleCloudPlatform/php-docs-samples/appengine/php72/wordpress/README.md

 the cloud SQL proxy running):

 ```
+# Install the wp-cli utility
+$ composer require wp-cli/wp-cli
-# To update Wordpress itself
+# Now you can run the "wp" command to update Wordpress itself
 $ vendor/bin/wp core update --path=wordpress
-# To update all the plugins
+# You can also update all the plugins and themes
-$ vendor/bin/wp plugin update --all --path=wordpress
+$ vendor/bin/wp plugin update --all
-# To update all the themes
-$ vendor/bin/wp theme update --all --path=wordpress
+$ vendor/bin/wp theme update --all
 ```

 If you get the following error: